-- A. Composition.
+- A. CompensationComposition.
 There shall be a City Council of six (6) members and a Mayor.
 The term "Council" or "City Council" shall include the Mayor unless said Mayor is excluded by express provision therefrom or by operation of law.
-Two (2) of the Council members will be elected at-large, and the remaining four (4) Council members will be elected from wards, the boundaries and dimensions of which shall be determined by the City Council, in conformity with constitutional requirements and the requirements of the Laws of the State of New York. - B. Eligibility.
+Two (2) of the Council members will be elected at-large, and the remaining four (4) Council members will be elected from districts wards, the boundaries and dimensions of which shall be determined by the City Council, in conformity with constitutional requirements and the requirements of the Laws of the State of New York. - B. Eligibility.
 Only qualified voters of the city shall be eligible to hold the office of Council members and Mayor.
-Any such elected officer of the city shall vacate the office upon removal of his/ her domicile from the city and shall be disqualified from holding such office. - C. Qualifications.
-Every elected or appointed city officer shall possess the qualifications prescribed by the Public Officers Law of the State of New York, except as otherwise provided in this Charter. - D. Election and terms. - (1) The Mayor shall be elected for a term of four (4) years. - (2) The Council members shall be elected for a term of two (2) years. - (3) Four (4) Council members shall each represent one (1) of the four (4) wards of the city, and a Council member representing such ward shall be domiciled and a qualified voter therein.
+Any such elected officer of the city shall vacate his-the office upon removal of his/ her domicile from the city and shall be disqualified from holding such office. - C. Qualifications.
+Every elected or appointed city officer shall possess the qualifications prescribed by the Public Officers Law of the State of New York, except as otherwise provided in this Charter. - D. Election and terms.
+The first city election under this Charter shall be held on the first Tuesday in November in the year 1991 and in conformity with the Election Law.
+The terms of the officers so elected shall begin on January 1, 1992.
+Thereafter, regular elections shall be held as provided by this Charter, to elect successors to those officers whose terms are about to expire. - (1) The Mayor shall be elected for a term of four (4) years.

+- (2) The Council members shall be elected for a term of two (2) years. - (3) Four (4) Council members shall each represent one (1) of the four (4) districts wards of the city, and a Council member representing such district ward shall be domiciled and a qualified voter therein.

 Sec.
-2.01.
+2.0201.
 Compensation and expenses.

-The salary for each of the six (6) Council members shall be eleven thousand dollars (\$11,000.) per annum, and for the Mayor thirty thousand five hundred dollars (\$30,500.) per annum.
+The salary for each of the six (6) Council members shall be nine-eleven thousand dollars (\$911,000.) per annum, and for the Mayor twentythirty-five thousand five hundred dollars (\$2530,500.) per annum.
 The Council may determine the compensation of the Council members and for the Mayor by ordinance.
 This includes, but is not limited to, salary, health insurance and/or other fringe benefits.
 Council members and the Mayor shall receive their actual and necessary expenses incurred in the performance of their duties of office.
 In addition, the Council members and the Mayor shall have the option of receiving health insurance benefits, individual or family coverage, through the City of Beacon's health insurance plan.
 Council members and the Mayor shall be required to pay all premium costs associated with health insurance coverage.
+The City's contribution toward the premium cost of providing this coverage, individual or family, shall be at the same percentage contribution rates as is provided to the City's department heads.

 Sec.
-2.02.
+2.0402.
 Mayor.

 The Mayor shall preside at meetings of the Council and shall be recognized as chief executive officer of the city government.
 The Mayor shall appoint the Council Secretary.
 The Mayor, with the consent of a majority vote of the Council, shall appoint all members to, and fill all vacancies on, all boards, commissions and similar bodies created and authorized by state law or this Charter.
 The Mayor may appoint, from time to time, such nonsalaried advisory committees as may be necessary to make nonbinding recommendations as to those matters which they are assigned to review.
+The Mayor shall submit a yearly planning report to the Council no later than June 1.

 Sec.
-2.03.
+2.0603.
 Prohibitions.